felixtsao/oneVR_devel/README.md

 [2K Demo Footage](https://www.youtube.com/watch?v=lM7lKqry0ZM)

 <h3> Bill of Materials - Hardware & Software </h3>
 Listed below are items I have tested but any of them can be swapped out with other items that serve a similar purpose.
 Search [3DHubs](https://www.3dhubs.com) to find access to a nearby 3D printer.
 Some libraries have printers as well.
-Or build your own [RepRap](http://www.reprap.org).
+Or build your own [RepRap](http://www.reprap.org) as a support project.

 <h5> Hardware </h5>
 <img src="doc/img/bom.jpg" alt="Bill of Materials" width="900px"/>